Skip to main content

 The Reference Price Currency needs to be local currencies.
 Cryptocurrencies (including stablecoins) in this column will be ignored.
 If the Reference Price Currency is not defined, then we default to "USD".
 The value will be converted to your local currency in CTC once the CSV is imported.
 For more details about the foreign currency rates, please check this guide.

-Make sure you add any fees in the Fee Currency and the Fee Amount columns where appropriate.
-Please note that the Base Amount and Quote Amount do not include any fees!
+📌 Important: Fees should be recorded in the Fee Currency and Fee Amount columns.
+The Base Amount and Quote Amount should not include fees.

 Advanced Options

-The advanced options drop-down menu allows you to assign the currencies and select custom date formats for your CSV;
+The advanced options drop-down menu allows you to manually assign currencies and select custom date formats for your CSV;

 Manually Assign Currencies